elemental/Elemental/doc/source/core/dist_matrix.rst

       Resize the distributed matrix so that it is :math:`0 \times 0` and free all allocated storage.

-   .. cpp:function:: void MakeTrapezoidal( Side side, Shape shape, int offset=0 )
+   .. cpp:function:: void MakeTrapezoidal( LeftOrRight side, UpperOrLower uplo, int offset=0 )

       Explicitly introduce zeroes into the distributed matrix such that it is trapezoidal with respect to the left or right diagonal (as chosen by the